joelguittet/mender-mcu-client/README.md

 * [mender-esp32-example](https://github.com/joelguittet/mender-esp32-example) demonstrates the usage of mender-mcu-client on ESP32 MCU to perform upgrade with dual OTA partitions and rollback capability using ESP-IDF framework.
 * [mender-stm32l4a6-zephyr-example](https://github.com/joelguittet/mender-stm32l4a6-zephyr-example) demonstrates the usage of mender-mcu-client on STM32L4A6 MCU to perform upgrade with dual OTA partitions and rollback capability using Zephyr RTOS.
+* [mender-stm32h745-zephyr-example](https://github.com/joelguittet/mender-stm32h745-zephyr-example) demonstrates the usage of mender-mcu-client on STM32H745 MCU to perform upgrade with dual OTA partitions and rollback capability using Zephyr RTOS.
+Additionally demonstrates usage of ATECC608 secure element to perform authentication of the device and custom platform integration using the weak functions of mender-mcu-client library.
 * More examples will come, and particularly new platforms support will be added soon.